 With a view to offer a helpful guide to amateur designers, here are 3 effective design principles of a good website design.

-2. Spacing and their effective usages – Many web designers feel tempted to fill in every blank space with one design element or another.
-However, in the real world, empty spaces called the white spaces are essential to enhance the appeal of a web site, making it user friendly and functional.
+Many web designers feel tempted to fill in every blank space with one design element or another.
+However, in the real world, empty spaces called the white spaces are essential to enhance the appeal of a web site, making it user-friendly and functional.

 There are mainly three aspects of spacing that every web designer must consider.